AIFahim01/graph-rag-se-datamodel/README.md

-# PDF-to-GraphRAG: Domain-Specific Document Intelligence
+# SE- Datamodel GraphRAG: Domain-Specific Document Intelligence for SE Datamodel

 Train custom embeddings from PDFs using contrastive learning and build knowledge graphs for intelligent document retrieval with local LLMs.